lhansford/ttrpg.lukehansford.me/src/eberron/tracking.md

 	- Either a wink or say something like "Magic shit!"
 - Need to contact [Boroman Ir'Dayne](npcs/boroman-irdayne.md) at 8pm every night on the sending stones.
 - New abilities to RP
-	- double attack
 	- arcane vigor
 	- Spirit Shroud
 - Give feedback to Cadoras about the Wand of Dry Cleaning.
 - Get Octarine Dragonshard back from Karliss.
-- Add spellcharms to dnd beyond
-	- Pass Without Trace
-	- Calm Emotions
-	- Summon Minor Elementals
-- Share with group about the cult info and other stuff the fairy said.
+- Fishing rod from Vidi
+- Peren currently has greater invisibility.
+- Follow Bumbo later tonight.
 ## Quests

 - Stop assassination in [Ardev](locations/ardev.md).
 	- Find Sanara and the 5 people she's working with.
 - Find the scrying artefact in [Ardev](locations/ardev.md).
 	-  Talk to Orrin about the submarine
+- Investigate the cult at Hoffsteader Ranch.

 ## Personal goals